Studying overseas is an exciting and entirely possible option, both for high school and university students.

 Youth For Understanding

-YFU is another exchange organisation that places high school students in international schools.
+Exchange organisation placing high school students in international schools.

 Go Abroad - Study Abroad Directory

 Information about countries to study in and courses to undertake.